JackDca/Mailpilewiki/FAQ-Encryption-&-Security.md

 ### What happens when you are communicating with people who are still hosted by Google or a self hosted insecure server?
 Do they need to implement something too?

-People can continue using gmail or their acamdemic institutions email "server" as Mailpile is just the "client" that allows for sending of encrypted messages.
+People can continue using gmail or their academic institutions email "server" as Mailpile is just the "client" that allows for sending of encrypted messages.

 ### Does everyone need to be on your system (and using Mailpile) to be truly secure?